President's Photo Gallery 2013

 2013 Women of Influence Award from the YWCA of San Antonio

 October 22, 2013

 Following Dr. Loston’s Oct.
-22 keynote speech to members of the YWCA of San Antonio at the Bright Shawl, Dr. Loston accepted the organization’s 2013 Women of Influence Award for her positive impact on the community as a role model, advocate, and volunteer.
+22 keynote speech to members of the YWCA of San Antonio and college leadership at the Bright Shawl, Dr. Loston accepted the organization’s 2013 Women of Influence Award from YWCA of San Antonio president Alma Smith (left) for her positive impact on the community as a role model, advocate, and volunteer.

 Bowden Chapter Professional Women Breakfast

 Two St. Philip's College students, Alexis Wilkerson and Joshua Satterfield, accepted scholarship awards as Dr. Loston joined members of the Bowden Chapter Business and Professional Women for the 71st edition of the organization’s annual breakfast.
 The group was founded by Artemisia Bowden, Savior of St. Philip’s, as a method to raise scholarship funds for SPC students.

 NOVA STEM Aircraft Merit Badge Academy launch